 SIGN LANGUAGE INTERPRETATION & ACCOMMODATIONS

-Sign language interpretation provided by Life Interpretation, Inc. Registrants needing other accommodations in order to attend the workshop can submit a request for accommodation to Ashley Gill before December 1 (see event contact below).
+Sign language interpretation provided by Life Interpretation, Inc. Registrants needing other accommodations in order to attend the workshop can submit a request for accommodation to Ashley Gill by December 1 (see event contact below).

 Ashley Gill, ASK Resource Center